 According to an Electrical Safety Foundation International survey, 86% of Americans decorate their home as part of a Christmas tradition.
-Statistics also show that incidents of residential fires and electrical accidents typically increase during the winter holiday season.
+Here in Wichita, Kansas, we enjoy our holiday lights as much as anyone, but safety is a concern.
+Statistics show that incidents of residential fires and electrical accidents typically increase during the winter holiday season.
 With the hustle and bustle that comes with this time of year, simple safety practices can easily be neglected when it comes to installing holiday lights.

 While holiday lighting does contribute to the splendor of the season, it is crucial that outdoor Christmas light safety is of utmost concern for the safety of you and your family.